Human-Lambdas/human-lambdas/README.md

 Note that when you add an environmental variable, it must also be added to the environment list in docker-compose.yml

+### Isort

+To sort imports for the whole project at once, rather than just staged files, run `isort -y`

 ## Testing API Against a containerised postgres instance

 Start the database: